This article will answer the following questions:

 *If fewer than 4 people respond in a team, we can't show any data because it would compromise anonymity.

-The team leaders will see the Indicators and specific statements in colors to understand their specific team challenges.
 The best part is we'll help leaders prioritize and act on the feedback as well.

 A common concern is how well the statements fit a specific team.